jdegand/link-sharing-app-frontend/README.md

 - One strategy I have seen for primeng navbar is to use `ngIf` to conditionally render the menubar.
 Basically, you show no menubar when unauthenticated.
 I searched Github and [this](https://github.com/softrams/bulwark/blob/master/frontend/src/app/navbar/navbar.component.html) is an example of that strategy.
 - Ultimately, I used a `computed` signal to update the menu items.
 Since I am using a signal for the auth state, this made good sense.
 - Guards have to be functions with "inner" functions.
+- Signals and Guards are a problematic combination.
+If you change the signal to an observable, you create a memory leak.
+See [Github](https://github.com/angular/angular/issues/51280) for more.
+- `computed` does not seem to work with guards.
+- Checking signals with conditionals is problematic.
+See [Github](https://github.com/angular/angular/issues/49161) for more.
+- So creating a simple guard to prevent a user from visiting `login` and `register` when authenticated has been difficult.
+- It is important to keep in mind that the register route is lazy loaded.
+I think the `register` route is reloaded and the signal is initially `undefined` again.
+- There are subtle differences between using `navigate` and `navigateByUrl`.
+The choice could affect how Angular sees the `URL Tree`.
+- I have removed both links from the navbar but a user can visit those routes from the url.

 ## Continued Development